chaoting-sun/simple-image-uploader/README.md

 #### (4) Add backend URL in frontend

+Before adding the backend URL, we have to know some other things of Vite.

-We can access the environment variable using `import.meta.env.*`.
-Some are the [built-in](https://vitejs.dev/guide/env-and-mode) in Vite.
+In Vite, we can access the environment variable using `import.meta.env.*`.
+Some are the [built-in](https://vitejs.dev/guide/env-and-mode).
 For example, `import.meta.env.PROD` is true if `NODE_ENV="production"`, which is set in the Dockerfile.

 We can add our custom environment variables in .env, .env.[MODE], or .env.[MODE].local file. .env.[MODE] is only loaded given specific mode, while *.local is ignored by git.
 Therefore, we can create an `.env.development.local` file for our local test (store the backend port), and an `.env.production` for deployment (store the backend URL).